Skip to main content

 Antihistamines may be bought as a single agent or in combination with decongestants like phenylephrine or pseudoephedrine.
 They can also be found combined with fever, headache and pain relievers like acetaminophen or ibuprofen, added to cough suppressants like dextromethorphan, or mixed with cough medicines like guaifenesin.

-- Some OTC cough, cold and flu medicines like Vicks Nyquil may contain alcohol which can worsen drowsiness if mixed with alcoholic beverages.
-Mixing alcohol with Nyquil should be avoided.
+Some OTC cough, cold and flu medicines like Vicks Nyquil may contain alcohol which can worsen drowsiness if mixed with alcoholic beverages.
+Do not drink alcohol if you are taking Nyquil.

-Always check the label on the over-the-counter or prescription medications to review for interactions with alcohol.
+Always check the label on the over-the-counter (OTC) or prescription medications to review for interactions with alcohol.

 Sedating antihistamines